-West Cornwall · TR13
+West Cornwall · TR13 · Cornwall Council West

 A bespoke new build is the longest project we do, and the most rewarding.
 From plot appraisal through planning, building regulations and construction, you work with one team from the first sketch to the handover walk-round.
-In Helston, that work is shaped by the place itself — Helston is the gateway to the Lizard Peninsula and Cornwall's most westerly market town, famous for the Furry Dance and a steep granite-paved Coinagehall Street, with a building stock that leans toward Georgian townhouses and granite-and-slate terraces.
+In Helston, that work is shaped by the place itself — Helston is the gateway to the Lizard Peninsula and Cornwall's most westerly market town, famous for the Furry Dance and a steep granite-paved Coinagehall Street, with a building stock that leans toward Georgian townhouses and post-war semis.

 - Conservation Area